 Are there different standards of DisplayPort cable?

-If you're talking about standards as in 'quality standards' yes, there are.
+If you're talking about 'quality standards', then yes, there are.
 We'd say going for a certified cable is the safest bet to ensure you don't run into any problems with video or audio.

 Is DisplayPort 1.4 the same as HDMI?

 It's similar, but not the same, and that's because DisplayPort 1.4 has a 32.5GBps bandwidth, which dwarfs HDMI 2.0's 18GBps.

 That being said, HDMI 2.1's bandwidth is a massive 48Gbps, so it's not all doom and gloom.

 We go into this in more depth here, but ultimately it depends on your setup.
 DisplayPort will allow you to connect multiple monitors, but HMDI connections work well with consoles.